 The work done by #ceosleepout is special.
 The funds raised before the night were increased considerably during the night and in the days following, thanks to the generosity of the area.”

-Sharing his thoughts on the night, Greg added;
+Sharing his thoughts on the night, Stephen added;

 “The night was fun to start with, meeting other business leaders was great, but as the night went on it really hit home the reality that we are so lucky in our daily lives and that those who face these issues really do need our help, especially over Winter and Christmas.

 The charity is doing great work and we will continue to support them wherever we can!”

 The event has managed to raise a huge amount of £25,000 for the Middlesbrough and Stockton area, so thanks again to everyone who donated to all of the businesses that took part!
 If you would like to help, you still can, via our espressoweb Just Giving page.